freeeflyer/nginx/README.md

 # nginx

-This is an nginx image derived from alpine:edge distribution.
+This is an nginx image derived from alpine distribution.

-Edge is because previous versions of Alpine linux does not support fancyindexing which is why I made this image.
+NEW : Alpine 3.5 instead of Alpine edge

 Nothing more than a basic nginx with fancyindexing module.